 The 2015 Blessing of the Bicycles was for The Feast Day of Saint Caroline Chisholm, the Immigrant's Friend.
 I was there to celebrate the Blessing and ride the first day of the Tour and even stayed overnight in Wabasha, but my daughter's graduation from the University of Minnesota on Sunday meant that I didn't ride the second day.
 My wife and 90-something Auntie Margaret (from England, who actually rode bicycles in the UK in the 1930s and 1940s) were along.
 We left Wabasha after all the cyclists had departed and had the novel experience of driving through the Tour and seeing how strung out it gets.

 The 2016 Blessing of the Bicycles was for Whitsun Eve, the Sunday of the ride being Pentecost.
-I went with new reading this time, an adaptation of Acts, Chapter 2, where the Holy Spirit descends on the gathered crowds and people begin speaking in tongues.
+I went with a new reading this time, an adaptation of Acts, Chapter 2, where the Holy Spirit descends on the gathered crowds and people begin speaking in tongues.
 The relevant reference for our purposes was the bit "Others mocking said, These men are full of new wine.", but that is denied since it is only eight in the morning; "For these are not drunken, as ye suppose, excepting perhaps Garth, seeing it is but the eighth hour of the day."
 A few tongues of flame would have been welcome as it was bloody cold out in the parking lot and photos from Saturday show us all in gloves and leggings.
 Fortunately the rushing mighty wind was from the north and thus helped us along.

 The 2017 Blessing of the Bicycles was for The Feast Day of Saint Mucious, a priest martyr who destroyed a temple to Bacchus (god of wine, boo hiss to Mucious) so the Romans decided to execute him by burning him and exposing him to wild beasts.
 He survived, and was made a saint for his durability as much as anything, but later was beheaded, which he didn't survive, so there's that.
 We went back to Annie Wellborn's Cyclists Lamentation for the reading this year.
-The Vicar had his own miraculous brush with death this year when a scone purchased from the Chickadee Cottage Tearoom proved to have mold on the inside.
+The Vicar had his own miraculous brush with death this year when a scone purchased from the loathsome Chickadee Cottage Tearoom proved to have mold on the inside.
 Ever since we abandoned the Chickadee Cottage because of their lousy tea (2006) and poor attitude (2007) I have at least stopped in to buy scones for the Brew Up, pee in their toilet and fill the water bag so we can brew up.
-As apparent clergy, the elderly ladies there are among the most deferential I run into on the whole ride.
+As apparent clergy, the elderly ladies who make up the customer base are among the most deferential I run into on the whole ride.
 No more.
 I shook the dust of the Chickadee Cottage from my sandals and will never return.

 The 2018 Blessing of the Bicycles was for Ascension.
 We did nothing specific for Ascension but used the story of the Flood and the Ten Commandments for this year's reading.
-This ride where the Highway 63 bridgework out of Red Wing was starting and also was the first where the Flattened Penny ice cream shop was closed.
+This ride is where the Highway 63 bridgework out of Red Wing was starting and also was the first where the Flattened Penny ice cream shop was closed.
 From my point of view, our stop for a Bloody Mary in Bay City put us behind the rest of the day since the non-drinkers just carried on sans ice cream and descended on the Smiling Pelican in Maiden Rock like a plague of locusts, wiping out all the pie and special trifle.
 We were fortunate to snag the last three panna cottas and leave those behind us desolated at the lack of selection.
 Slow service at the Harborview put us further back and we didn't roll into Wabasha until 8:40.
-On the Three Speed Tour, you can never assume you're last in, though, and Troy, Marlis and another guy, who had lingered at the bar in Nelson, crossed the bridge only at 9:05.
+However, on the Three Speed Tour, you can never assume you're last in, and Troy, Marlis and another guy, who had lingered at the bar in Nelson, crossed the bridge only at 9:05.
 On Sunday on Ski Road the Lloyds stopped to say hi to some friendly cats and the farmer came out for a chat and ended up showing us his 1926 Ford Model T, albeit powered with a Mustang engine.
 This was the first 3ST since Minnesota authorized alcohol sales on Sundays, so there was no panic to get supplied on Saturday with booze for the Brew Up.
-The Stag Head wasn't open Sunday due to vacation plans (they'd been open Friday night) so we met at Liberty's afterwards.
+The Stag Head wasn't open Sunday due to poorly-thought out vacation plans (they'd been open Friday night) so we met at Liberty's afterwards.